psarahdactyl/wysiwyc/flattening/README.md

 There are example SVG files in `visible_strokes/files`.

 ## Compilation
-Clone this repository using the following command
+Clone this repository using the following command:

     git clone --recursive http://github.com/psarahdactyl/wysiwyc.git